This course is for Master students Public Administration, track International and European Governance only.

-This course introduces students to the variety of decision-making processes and procedures in multi-level governance settings: from local, regional and national decision making processes, to the densely institutionalized setting of European Union policymaking and the more informal and unregulated setting of global political decision-making.
-We will use a variety of decision-making theories (e.g. rational choice, behavioralism, constructivism) to explore such topics as power, conflict, collective choice, time, strategic behavior, uncertainty, and ideational change.
+This course introduces students to the variety of decision-making processes and procedures in multi-level governance settings: from local, regional and national decision making processes, to the densely institutionalised setting of European Union policymaking and the more informal and unregulated setting of global political decision-making.
+We will use a variety of decision-making theories (e.g. rational choice, behaviouralism, constructivism) to explore such topics as power, conflict, collective choice, time, strategic behaviour, uncertainty, and ideational change.

 Understand and compare the key theories and concepts in state-of-the-art policy-making and decision-making literatures